Password Hash Sync for UW Entra ID uw.edu domain

 User Experience for PHS

-Enabling Azure AD Password Hash Sync as a fallback option has many upsides, no downsides, and is a blocker to provide a key solution for customer hybrid cloud scenarios.
+Enabling Entra ID Password Hash Sync as a fallback option has many upsides, no downsides, and is a blocker to provide a key solution for customer hybrid cloud scenarios.

-Enabling Azure AD Password Hash Sync as the primary authentication option is a compelling choice which would allow us to simplify our existing architecture at the cost of changing the user experience.
-This is an excellent option to implement in concert with the Azure AD/Office 365 MFA project.
+Enabling Entra ID Password Hash Sync as the primary authentication option is a compelling choice which would allow us to simplify our existing architecture at the cost of changing the user experience.
+This is an excellent option to implement in concert with the Entra ID/Office 365 MFA project.

-There are many different integration architectures for Azure AD.
+There are many different integration architectures for Entra ID.

 One primary integration characteristic is how user identities are provisioned.
-Most customers use synchronization from on-premises–primarily from AD–while some customers have an Azure AD native process.
+Most customers use synchronization from on-premises–primarily from AD–while some customers have an Entra ID native process.

 Another integration characteristic focuses on the primary authentication method for user identities.
 The options include:

-- Azure AD native – password stored/managed in AAD
+- Entra ID native – password stored/managed in Entra ID

 - Federated – password stored/managed in AD or another customer controlled system